saufiroja/Goetia/README.md

 Grpc gateway is a proxy that can be used to access the gRPC service using the Rest HTTP protocol.
 This repository can be used as a reference to learn the principles of using gRPC and Rest HTTP in 1 application.

+## Upcoming Features
+- Unit Testing
+- Integration Testing
+- End to End Testing
+- Loki for Log Aggregation
+- Metrics with Prometheus (on progress)
+- Deployment to Kubernetes k3s (on progress)

 ## Getting Started
 ### Prerequisites